-2. Apply moderate (40 - 50 lbs.
+Apply moderate (40 - 50 lbs.
 [18 - 23 kg]), steady pressure on the brake pedal and open the bleeder screw.

-ON Do not force the brake pedal to the floor.
-The operating rod jam nut can be forced into the master cylinder where it can damage internal components.
+be forced into the master cylinder where it can damage internal components.

 3. If the brake pedal goes to the floorboard without removing all of the air bubbles, close the bleeder screw and release the brake pedal slowly.
 Repeat steps 1 and 2.